Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

 We also compare the performance of our methodology with the state-of-the-art models for using real transcriptomic data and WSI patches.
-For TCGA-GBMLGG, the C Index evaluated for GSCNN \cite{GSCNN} is 0.781, DeepAttnMISL \cite{DeepAttnMISL} is 0.734, MCAT \cite{mcat} is 0.817, Pathomic fusion \cite{pathomic} is 0.826 whereas our methodology yields a C Index of 0.866 using real transcriptomic data and a C Index of 0.861 using synthesized transcriptomic data for survival risk estimation.
-PathoGen-X \cite{PathoGen_X} obtains a C-Index of 0.81 on TCGA-GBM cohort, however their inference stage is unimodal and only considers a section of patients (Grade IV).
-For gradation, Pathomic fusion \cite{pathomic} has an AUC of 0.906 whereas our methodology has an AUC of 0.907 on real transcriptomic data and an AUC of 0.890 on synthesized transcriptomic data.
+For TCGA-GBMLGG, the C Index evaluated for GSCNN \cite{GSCNN} is 0.781, DeepAttnMISL \cite{DeepAttnMISL} is 0.734, MCAT \cite{mcat} is 0.817, Pathomic fusion \cite{pathomic} is 0.826, whereas our methodology yields a C Index of 0.866 using real transcriptomic data and a C Index of 0.861 using synthesized transcriptomic data for survival risk estimation.
+PathGen-X \cite{PathoGen_X} obtains a C-Index of 0.81 on the TCGA-GBM cohort; however, their inference stage is unimodal and only considers a section of patients (Grade IV).
+For gradation, Pathomic fusion \cite{pathomic} has an AUC of 0.906, whereas our methodology has an AUC of 0.907 on real transcriptomic data and an AUC of 0.890 on synthesized transcriptomic data.
 For TCGA-KIRC, the C Index evaluated for Pathomic fusion \cite{pathomic} is 0.720 whereas for our methodology is 0.697 on real transcriptomic data and 0.681 on synthesized transcriptomic data.
 However, Pathomic fusion uses ROIs annotated by expert pathologists for predicting grades, while we use transcriptomic features to co-attend to the WSI patch embeddings without requiring any expert intervention, thus reducing expert annotation overheads.
-We could only compare our model with Pathomic fusion for TCGA-GBMLGG gradation and TCGA-KIRC survival risk estimation as other models did not report the respective performances.
-Since our model performs better or at least comparably with the state-of-the-art models using real transcriptomic data, and we observe that the predictive performance between using real or synthesized transcriptomic data is very close with no significant difference for the test set population (Wilcoxon rank-sum test $p$-value $>0.05$, supplementary Tables \ref{result_grade}, \ref{result_risk}), we may conclude that we achieve state-of-the-art performance using gene expression levels synthesized by our model, PathGen.
+For TCGA-UCEC, DeepSets\cite{deepsets}, DeepAttnMISL\cite{DeepAttnMISL}, and MCAT\cite{mcat} achieve a C Index of 0.593, 0.586, and 0.622, respectively, whereas our methodology yields a C Index of 0.680 and 0.673 using real and synthesized transcriptomes, respectively, for survival risk estimation.
+On TCGA-BRCA, our methodology achieved a C-index of 0.720 for both rel and synthesized transcriptomic profiles, compared to 0.522, 0.577, and 0.580 for DeepSets\cite{deepsets}, DeepAttnMISL\cite{DeepAttnMISL}, and MCAT\cite{mcat}, respectively.
+We note that the considered SOTA models, DeepSets, DeepAttnMISL, and MCAT, do not perform gradation, so a direct comparison on grade prediction was not possible.
+For similar reasons, we could only compare the performance of our model with Pathomic fusion for TCGA-GBMLGG gradation and TCGA-KIRC survival risk estimation.
+Since our model performs better or at least comparably with the state-of-the-art models using real transcriptomic data, and we observe that the predictive performance between using real or synthesized transcriptomic data is very close with no significant difference for the test set population (Wilcoxon rank-sum test $p$-value $>0.05$, Supplementary Table \ref{s-result_main}), we may conclude that we achieve state-of-the-art performance using gene expression levels synthesized by our model, PathGen.